MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

 * USB side-load only
 * No auto update (requires manual updates via PPKGs)

 Apps installed via a provisioning package must be signed by a certificate in the local machine store.
 Provisioning packages can only install certificates to the device (local machine) store.
 Therefore an app and a certificate may be installed via the same provisioning package.
-If you are deploying your certificate from MDM or installing via the [Certificate Manager](certificate-manager.md), make sure to deploy the certificate to the local machine store to sign apps installed this way.
+If you're deploying your certificate from MDM or installing via the [Certificate Manager](certificate-manager.md), make sure to deploy the certificate to the local machine store to sign apps installed this way.

 To learn the basics of creating a Provisioning Package for HoloLens devices, visit [HoloLens Provisioning](/hololens/hololens-provisioning).
 To deploy an app, you must start with advanced provisioning.